Achieving Better Local Regret Bound for Online Non-Convex Bilevel Optimization: Introduction

-\textbf{Standard bilevel local regret minimization.} We propose a novel adaptive inner-loop online bilevel optimizer (AOBO) shown in Algorithm~\ref{alg:SOGO}.
+In this work, we study optimal algorithms for both standard and window-averaged bilevel local regret.
+For the standard bilevel local regret, we propose a novel adaptive inner-loop online bilevel optimizer (AOBO).
 It tracks the drift of the subproblem optimum $\mathbf{y}_t^*(\mathbf{x})$ by dynamically adjusting the number of inner iterations.
-Our analysis on the standard local regret shows that AOBO achieves the optimal bound under the mildest possible assumptions on environmental variation.
-A simple fully single-loop online bilevel optimizer (FSOBO) is also proposed, presented in Algorithm~\ref{alg:CTHO}, achieving the minimum computational cost and a bound including additional gradient-variation terms.
+Our analysis on the standard local regret shows that AOBO achieves the optimal $O(1+V_T)$ bound under mild assumptions on environmental variation.
+We further propose a fully single-loop variant of AOBO, which we call the Fully Single-Loop Online Bilevel Optimizer (FSOBO), requiring only one subproblem iteration per round.
+Additionally, we analyze the standard bilevel local regret bounds of several existing methods, including SOBOW~\cite{lin2023non} and OBBO~\cite{bohne2024online}.
+A comparison of the regret bounds is presented in Table~\ref{tab:1}.

-\textbf{Window-averaged bilevel local regret minimization.} We introduce a new window-averaged bilevel local regret to evaluate algorithmic performance under worst-case linearly changing environments.
-Our regret analysis is the first to completely remove the reliance on the sublinear environmental variation assumptions.
-Building on this regret, we propose an Window-averaged Online Bilevel Optimizer (WOBO) shown in Algorithm~\ref{alg:nores_win}.
-It captures the sublinear variation within a time window of length $w$, and attains an upper bound of $O(T/W^2)$.
-Moreover, we establish a matching lower bound of $\Omega(T/W^2)$, which implies that our result is optimal.
+For the window-averaged bilevel local regret, we introduce a novel notion of window-averaged bilevel local regret to evaluate algorithmic performance under linearly changing environments.
+Building on this regret, we propose an window-averaged online bilevel optimizer (WOBO).
+Given a time window of length $w$, our WOBO algorithm attains an upper bound of $O(T/W^2)$, where $W = \sum_{i=0}^{w-1}\eta^i$ for some $\eta\in(0,1]$.
+We further establish a matching lower bound of $\Omega(T/W^2)$, which matches the proposed upper bound.
+Moreover, WOBO supports an efficient single-loop structure, achieving sublinear regret with lower computational cost, as shown in Table~\ref{tab:2}.